TobyCeballos/odin_docs/docs/transactions/purchase-invoices.md

 You can change the values and click on Save.
 This will Save and Submit the Payment.

-On making the Payment, Frappe Books will make the necessary ledger entries to increase the payment amount in Accounts Payable and decrease the amount in your Bank or Cash Account.
+On making the Payment, OdinPOS will make the necessary ledger entries to increase the payment amount in Accounts Payable and decrease the amount in your Bank or Cash Account.